- Brake motor to allow machine rotary and stop smoothly

-The machine is distinguishable from other types of finishing machines with its barrels within which parts are worked on.
+The machine is distinguishable from other types of finishing machines with its barrels within where the parts are processed.

-These barrels, usually six or eight in number, rotate at preset speeds to grind, deburr, descale, deflash, burnish, and polish workpieces en masse.
+These barrels, usually six or eight in number, rotate at preset speeds to grind, deburr, descale, deflash, burnish, and polish workpieces in mass.

 Also called rotary barrel tumblers, they cost less, easy to operate, and usable with delicate parts like jewelry.

-Although its processing is usually slow, their usage guarantees excellent surface finish of workpieces.
+Although its processing is usually slow, its usage guarantees an excellent surface finish of workpieces.

 2. How does a tumbling barrel machine works?